 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The primary difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the other does not.
+The main difference between a condensing furnace and a non-condensing furnace is that the former uses a secondary heat exchanger to collect any wasted heat from its exhaust gases, while the latter does not.

 Why Condensing Furnaces Cost More

-Do Variable-Speed Furnaces Run Constantly?
+Do Variable-Speed Furnaces Run All the Time?

 Guide to Two-Stage Furnaces